Movement Guide

 Dürer makes the movement portable

 With Albrecht Dürer, Northern intelligence becomes reproducible.
-Engraving and woodcut allow images to circulate far beyond a single patron, chapel, or household.
+In Nuremberg, engraving and woodcut allow images to circulate far beyond a single patron, chapel, or household.
 That changes not only distribution but also thought itself.
 A print can travel, be copied, be studied, and be argued over.

 In works such as Melencolia I and Knight, Death and the Devil, Dürer uses print to produce not just illustration but argument.
 Tools, animals, textures, geometry, armor, and skulls are arranged with the precision of thought.
 The Northern Renaissance is therefore not only a painting culture.
 It is also a culture of sheets, presses, and portable complexity.